JeremiePat/TimerJS/README.md

 ### Timer.easing

 The ``easing`` property is the easing function used by the timer to compute the value of the ``position`` property.
-If the timer is playing, this property is a readonly property.
+If the timer is playing, This property is a readonly property.
 Otherwise, you can change the easing function as you wish.

 To change the easing function you have two possibilities.